 Chudnovsky himself proved the bound for any set of points in $\mathbb{P}^2_\CC$ (see also \cite{HaHu}).
 Esnault and Viehweg \cite{EsnaultViehweg} showed moreover that for any set of points in $\mathbb{P}^N_\CC$,

 These results extended the previous bound $N \alpha(I^{(m)}) \geqslant m \alpha(I)$ by Waldschmidt and Skoda \cite{Waldschmidt,Skoda}.
 Decades later, Ein, Lazarsfeld and Smith \cite{ELS} and Hochster and Huneke \cite{comparison} showed that $I^{(Nm)} \subseteq I^m$ for all $m \in \NN$.
 More generally, given any radical ideal $I$ of big height $h$ in a regular ring, $I^{(hm)} \subseteq I^m$ for all $m \in \NN$ (see \cite{MaSchwede} for the mixed characteristic case).
-This particularly implies the Waldschmidt and Skoda degree bound.
+In particular, this implies the Waldschmidt and Skoda degree bound.
 The containment result also gives more detailed information about the polynomials that vanish to order $m$ along $\XX$.

-In an effort to improve the containment between symbolic and ordinary powers, Harbourne and Huneke \cite{HaHu} conjectured that the defining ideal $I \subseteq \kk[\PP^N_\kk]$ of any set of points in $\PP^N_\kk$ satisfies stronger containment, namely, $I^{(Nm)} \subseteq \mm^{m(N-1)}I^m$ and $I^{(Nm-N+1)} \subseteq \mm^{(m-1)(N-1)}I^m,$ for all $m \geqslant 1$, where $\mm$ denotes the graded irrelevant ideal.
-Chudnovsky's Conjecture, in fact, follows as a corollary to the \emph{stable} version of this conjecture, meaning it is enough to study the case when $m \gg 0$.
-More generally, we will study stable versions of the conjectures of Harbourne and Huneke \cite[Conjectures 2.1 and 4.1]{HaHu}.
+In an effort to improve the containment between symbolic and ordinary powers, Harbourne and Huneke \cite{HaHu} conjectured that the defining ideal $I \subseteq \kk[\PP^N_\kk]$ of any set of points in $\PP^N_\kk$ satisfies a stronger containment, namely, $I^{(Nm)} \subseteq \mm^{m(N-1)}I^m$ and $I^{(Nm-N+1)} \subseteq \mm^{(m-1)(N-1)}I^m,$ for all $m \geqslant 1$, where $\mm$ denotes the graded irrelevant ideal.
+Chudnovsky's Conjecture, in fact, follows as a corollary to the \emph{stable} version of these conjectures, meaning it is enough to study the case when $m \gg 0$.
+We will study stable versions of the conjectures of Harbourne and Huneke \cite[Conjectures 2.1 and 4.1]{HaHu}.